Josef3110/stakepool_python_tools/README.md

 Future updates will include sending emails for the purpose of monitoring the updates.

-If you like the tools - then please support us and stake with ATAAT.
+If you like the tools provided here - then please support us and stake with ATAAT.